Nuvola-Digital/vola-node-docker/README.md

 - **PROMETHEUS_PORT**: The port number for prometheus exporter (default is 9615).

+- **CHAIN**: The network environment on which to run Node (only "local", "devnet" supported currently).

 Ensure that these variables are properly configured to match your environment and security requirements.

 ## Generate SURI and Node Key